-The Xbox One Kinect sensor uses a microphone to hear your voice commands.
-Making sure that your Kinect sensor can hear you is key to a great experience.
+The Xbox One Kinect Sensor uses a microphone to hear your voice commands.
+The key to a great experience is making sure your Kinect sensor can hear you.
 This article describes how to troubleshoot issues with the Kinect microphone when you try to use voice commands.

 Consider the following points when you adjust the Kinect microphone or configure your play space:

-If you are having trouble getting your Kinect sensor to recognize voice commands, try the following.
+If you're having trouble getting your Kinect sensor to recognize voice commands, try the following.

 Verify that your Kinect sensor is on